sk3pp3r/cheat-sheet-pdf/README.md

 * PDF only :exclamation:
 * Contributors are **welcome** :+1:
+* If you like it - give me a :star:
 ### :pushpin: List of cheat-sheet

 1. [Nginx](pdf/nginx.pdf) is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.